OpenLHS/Distrib_analysis/Vertically_distributed_analysis/logistic_regression_nonpenalized/Logistic_regression_modelling/README.md

 | Single iteration | `Data_node_1_results.csv`\* <br> `Coord_node_primerA_for_data_node_k.csv` <br> `Coord_node_primerB_for_data_node_k.rds` | No <br> Yes <br> Yes |

 \*The file `Data_node_1_results.csv` contains the scaled intercept coefficient and standard error, along with the coefficients (parameter estimates) and standard errors in their original scales (if any covariate at the response-node).
 The two-sided p-values are also provided.

+*If you chose to run the privacy assessment for the response variable, you will see `Flippable coordinate signs: X / N` in the console, where `N` is the sample size and `X` is the number of responses that could be recovered as both `-1` and `1`.*

 ### Covariate-node side